5 Key Digital Marketing Analytics to Monitor

 Email marketing is especially prone to vanity metrics: open rates, unsubscribes, spam scores and the like.
 The undisputed king of email marketing metrics, though, is clickthrough rate (CTR).

+CTR can be used to measure the effectiveness of different marketing channels, such as social media, email marketing, SEO, PPC, and website analytics.
 Unlike websites that can have numerous conversion points or intents, or social media’s fickle impression counts and clickthroughs from low-quality visitors, email has one goal: to further a conversation.
 A company that sends lots of email and has a high delivery or read rate but low CTR has a messaging or alignment problem that needs attention.
 There is no more clear or obvious benchmark for digital marketing effectiveness.

 On a platform like HubSpot, CTR is a prominent metric easily accessible at the message dashboard level or through reporting dashboards.
 It’s also easy to gauge new ideas with tone or presentation with A/B testing, personalization tokens and smart content.